Course Outline

 Details of early feedback on progress

-Early feedback will be provided through weekly formative online H5P Quizzes and pre-laboratory 'Drag and Drop' exercises available in Canvas.
-Additional formative assessment activities (exemplar multiple choice and short answer questions) will be also completed in weekly e-Lectorials or Workshops.
+Early feedback will be provided through formative quizzes available in Canvas.
+Additional formative assessment activities (exemplar multiple choice questions and/or short answer questions) will also be completed during weekly e-Lectorials and/or Workshops.

 Assessment tasks